cram2/bullet3/README.md

 make
 ```

-Note that on Linux, you need to use cmake to build pybullet, since the compiler has issues of mixing shared and static libraries.
+Note that on Linux, you need to use cmake to build pycram_bullet, since the compiler has issues of mixing shared and static libraries.

 **Mac OSX Xcode**